World Wide Wounds - The

 J Fletcher

-World Wide Wounds is an Internet-only electronic woundcare journal, edited by Suzie Calne and published by the Surgical Materials Testing Laboratory in association with the Medical Education Partnership.
+World Wide Wounds is an Internet-only electronic woundcare journal, published by the Surgical Materials Testing Laboratory.
 ISSN 1369-2607

 http://www.worldwidewounds.com/index.html